Get Doncaster Moving Team

 Community Sport & Physical Activity Development Officer

-Get Doncaster Moving, Doncaster Council
+Get Doncaster Moving, City of Doncaster Council

 What do you do to keep active?

 I generally keep active by going on walks with the family.
-Having a 4 year old daughter generally keeps me physically active too but also as we are now working from home more, I have incorporated home works into my daily routine.
-My goal for 2022 is to start benefiting from the great outdoors and green spaces I have around where I live and going on more regular weekly runs.
+Having a 6 year old daughter generally keeps me physically active too but also as we are now working from home more, I have incorporated home works into my daily routine.
+My goal for 2024 is to start benefiting from the great outdoors and green spaces I have around where I live and going on more regular weekly runs.

 What advice would you give to someone who wanted to start moving more?